elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 This solution implies that the probe through the sidecar will poll Elasticsearch.

 * Good, because it's well integrated with Kubernetes.
 Kubernetes will restart the sidecar container if the probe fails.
-It could probably resolve some issues related to the state of the system (e.g. out of memory, too many connections).
+It could probably resolve some issues related to the state of the system (for example, out of memory, too many connections).
 * Good, because exposing the health over HTTP allows easily the collect by other systems
 * Good, because it's easy to expose the cluster state in another HTTP endpoint
 * Bad, because Kubernetes will restart the sidecar container if the liveness probe fails.
 And if that happens indefinitely, the